How Stress Impacts Eczema & What You Can Do About It

 • Genetics – Some people inherit a gene mutation that weakens the skin barrier, making it more prone to moisture loss and irritation.

-• Environmental Triggers – Common culprits include allergens (dust, pollen, pet dander), irritants (soaps, fragrances, detergents), weather changes, and certain foods.
+• Environmental Triggers – Common culprits include allergens such as dust, pollen, and pet dander, along with irritants like soaps, fragrances, detergents, weather changes, and certain foods.
+Seasonal allergies can also worsen skin inflammation.
+Learn more in our guide to Natural Ways to Reduce Seasonal Allergy Symptoms.

 • An Overactive Immune System – The immune system mistakenly reacts to irritants, causing excessive inflammation that leads to redness, itching, and discomfort.